Shikochin/self/README.md

-# My Blog
+# Self

-My personal blog, powered by VuePress, using GitHub Pages.
+My personal website, powered by VuePress, using GitHub Pages.